 Taxca “A Badalhoca”– authentic Portuguese bar that serves amazing (and cheap!) food.
 Come here after sunset to enjoy a glass of wine and try the Bifana!
 You’ll be surrounded by locals here.

 Fuel up with a healthy breakfast and coffee, head to the wine caves, sightsee, and try Porto’s traditional dish!

 Zeinth – start off your day right with brunch at this amazing healthy cafe.
 The best acai bowls, coffee, and other delicious (and Instagram-worthy) brunch items.
 Zenith is my favorite cafe in Porto!

 Porto Wine Caves – cross the river to the wine caves.
 Try some of Porto’s famous wine and enjoy a few hours touring these amazing caves.
 Choose any of the wine caves right by the river – they are all good according to locals.
-Here is a good article describing these more in detail.

 Old Town – walk around and get lost in Porto’s historic city center.
 The little streets are filled with charm, street performers, and plenty of photo ops!
 You’ll also get your day’s workout in by climbing all those stairs and hills.

 Almanaque – for a mid-day pick me up head to this cute coffee shop near the center of Porto.
 Enjoy a soy milk latte in their airy patio while recharging your phone for more pics! 😉 FYI soy milk is “lait soya” in Portuguese.

 Sightsee – cross-off the rest of the touristy spots so you can say you saw all of Porto!
 Check out the tower, Harry Potter book store, and the cathedral.
 Maybe head to the beach for a bit!
 You should have already crossed-off the bridge during your walk along the river 🙂